-The resolution measures that may be implemented either individually or in conjunction (save for the asset separation tool, which may only be applied in conjunction with another resolution tool), are the following:
+The resolution tools that may be implemented either individually or in conjunction (save for the asset separation tool, which may only be applied in conjunction with another resolution tool), are as follows:

 - Sale of business tool: transfer to a purchaser who is not a bridge institution, of shares or other instruments of ownership and/or some or all of the assets of the institution under resolution, namely rights, obligations and contractual relationships, without the consent of the shareholders of the institution under resolution or of any third party other than the acquirer. - Bridge institution tool: establishment of a bridge institution to which shares or other instruments of ownership and/or some or all of the assets of the institution under resolution, namely rights, obligations and contractual relationships, are transferred without the consent of the shareholders of the institution under resolution or of any third party. - Asset separation tool: transfer of assets, namely rights, obligations and contractual relationships, of an institution under resolution or of a bridge institution to one or more asset management companies, without the consent of the shareholders of the institutions under resolution or of any third party other than the bridge institution.
-The asset management companies are legal persons owned in total or partially or controlled by one or more authorities, including the Fund or the National Resolution Authority. - Bail in tool write-down or conversion of any obligations of an institution that meets the resolution conditions, except for the cases prescribed by BRRD.
+The asset management companies are legal persons wholly or partially owned or controlled by one or more authorities, including the Fund or the National Resolution Authority. - Bail-in tool: write-down or conversion of any obligations of an institution that meets the resolution conditions, except for the cases prescribed by BRRD. - Moratorium tool: suspend any payment or delivery obligations under any contract to which an institution under resolution is a party (except for certain excluded obligations).
+A moratorium can last no more than two business days.

-When using the bail-in tool, the relevant resolution authority must write down or convert obligations of the entity under resolution in the following order:
+When using the bail-in tool, the Relevant Resolution Authority must write down or convert obligations of the entity under resolution in the following order: